dawg/site/guide/user_guide.md

 <img-modal src="https://i.ibb.co/3d0rNMF/backups.png" alt="Projects Modal"></img-modal>

-Simply choose the project you wish to restore and Vusic will handle the rest.
+Simply choose the project you wish to restore and DAWG will handle the rest.

 ::: warning
 Make sure to save your project before opening a project from the cloud.
 :::

 ## Machine Learning Models
-`Vusic` is taking full advantage of recent advances in machine learning technology by embedding Vocal Separation and Automatic Piano Transcription models.
+`DAWG` is taking full advantage of recent advances in machine learning technology by embedding Vocal Separation and Automatic Piano Transcription models.
 The Vocal Separation model separates vocals from a complete song into a distinct track.
 The Automatic Piano Transcription model transcribes a piano track to a MIDI file.
 Both models output their resulting files to the project resources.

 ### Vocal Separation
 To separate the vocals from a full track, simply double click a song in the File Explorer to open it in the `Sample Tab` and click `Separate`.
 This component is only compatible with `.wav` file formats.